El Juramento: Production

 This was the first show filmed at the new Estudios Mexicanos Telemundo in Mexico City, with location shooting in Hidalgo and Querétaro.
 Telemundo, which had used The Gaby Espino Project as a working title, planned to air the serial from Monday to Friday for 130 episodes, but the show was shortened because ratings were unimpressive.
 The final episodes were burned off as half-hour broadcasts on Sundays.

 El Juramento was originally scheduled to debut in late February (in time for sweeps) under the title of "El Engaño".
 (The show was also known as La Mentira, or The Lie) It was delayed when the original Santiago, Fernando Carrillo was fired and replaced by Osvaldo Ríos.
 Co-star Gaby Espino left due to pregnancy and Natalia Streignard took her place.
 Many scenes featuring Carrillo and Espino were already shot and had to be re-filmed with the new stars and concept.
 The title was replaced to adapt the show to late developments.
 The good and bad sisters were originally named Connie for Alma and Camila for Andrea.

-Rafael Uriostegui, the producer of thi version, was the associate producer for the 1998 version by Televisa.
+Rafael Uriostegui, the producer of this version, was the associate producer for the 1998 version by Televisa.

 As with most of its soap operas, the network broadcast English subtitles as closed captions on CC3 until late October, when the network canceled the translations.